 Case & Disease Management

 Case management is a benefit offered at no cost to you.
 Our goal is to help you be healthy.
-A case manager is assigned to each BUFC/ALTCS member.
+A case manager is assigned to each B – UFC/ALTCS member.
 The case manager will help you get the services you need to keep you healthy.
 They will work with you and your PCP to coordinate your care.
-Your case manager must authorize all services provided through BUFC/ALTCS.
-Your case manager will provide you with contact information in case you need information in between visits.
-For more information please call and ask about Case Management at (833) 318-4146.
+Your case manager must authorize all services provided through B – UFC/ALTCS.
+They will provide you with contact information in case you need information in between visits.
+For more information, please call our Customer Care Center and ask about Case Management at (833) 318-4146, TTY 711.

-Disease Management is another service offered at no cost to BUFC/ALTCS members.
+Disease Management is another service offered at no cost to B – UFC/ALTCS members.
 If you have a health problem such as diabetes or asthma or if you are looking for ways to stay healthy, our Disease Managers are here to help you.
-Please call and ask about Disease Management at (833) 318-4146 for more information.
+For more information, please call our Customer Care Center and ask about Disease Management at (833) 318-4146, TTY 711.

 - All health plan members ages 20 and younger are assigned to a Dental Home, also known as a Primary Dental Provider (PDP).
 A Dental Home is a dentist’s office that is visited every six months for a check-up.